joemasilotti/masilotti.com/_includes/content/book.md

 1. Control Your Apps with Rails
 1. Navigate Gracefully with Path Configuration
 1. Add a Native Tab Bar
+1. Render Native Screens with SwiftUI
-1. Build Native Screens with SwiftUI and Jetpack Compose
+1. Render Native Screens with Jetpack Compose
 1. Build Native Components with the Bridge
 1. Send Push Notifications with APNS and FCM
 1. Deploy to Physical Devices with TestFlight and Internal Testing